 After two Enhertu dose decreases, if your side effects are still bothersome, your doctor will likely recommend that you permanently stop receiving the drug.

-If you feel as though you’re experiencing side effects from Enhertu, tell your doctor.
+If you’re experiencing side effects from Enhertu, tell your doctor.

 The Healthline Pharmacist TeamAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.